St Paul's Cathedral: Artworks, tombs and memorials

 The largest monument in the cathedral is that to the Duke of Wellington by Alfred Stevens.
 It stands on the north side of the nave and has on top a statue of Wellington astride his horse "Copenhagen".
 Although the equestrian figure was planned at the outset, objections to the notion of having a horse in the church prevented its installation until 1912.
 The horse and rider are by John Tweed.
 The Duke is buried in the crypt.

 The tomb of Horatio, Lord Nelson is located in the crypt, next to that of Wellington.
 The marble sarcophagus which holds Nelson's remains was made for Cardinal Wolsey but not used as the cardinal had fallen from favour.
 At the eastern end of the crypt is the Chapel of the Order of the British Empire, instigated in 1917, and designed by John Seely, Lord Mottistone.
 There are many other memorials commemorating the British military, including several lists of servicemen who died in action, the most recent being the Gulf War.

 Also remembered are Florence Nightingale, J. M. W. Turner, Arthur Sullivan, Hubert Parry, Samuel Johnson, Lawrence of Arabia, William Blake, William Jones and Sir Alexander Fleming as well as clergy and residents of the local parish.
 There are lists of the bishops and cathedral deans for the last thousand years.
 One of the most remarkable sculptures is that of the Dean and poet, John Donne.
 Before his death, Donne posed for his own memorial statue and was depicted by Nicholas Stone as wrapped in a burial shroud and standing on a funeral urn.
 The sculpture, carved around 1630, is the only one to have survived the conflagration of 1666 intact.
 The treasury is also in the crypt, but the cathedral has very few treasures as many have been lost and, on 22 December 1810, a major robbery took almost all of the remaining precious artefacts.

-The funerals of many notable figures have been held in the cathedral, including those of Lord Nelson, the Duke of Wellington, Winston Churchill, George Mallory and Margaret Thatcher.
+The funerals and memorial services of many notable figures have been held in the cathedral, including those of Lord Nelson, the Duke of Wellington, Winston Churchill, George Mallory and Margaret Thatcher.